 8. Alpina Startimer Pilot (ref.
 AL-525G4TS6): $1050

-Powered by a Sellita SW200-based Caliber AL-525 and featuring a mildly oversized case of 44 x 11 millimeters, the watch features an attractive dark gray dial in matte finish and their signature cone-shaped setting crown with huge notches for even better grip.
+Powered by a Sellita SW200-based Caliber AL-525 and featuring a mildly oversized case of 44 x 11 millimeters, the Startimer features an attractive dark gray dial in a matte finish and their signature cone-shaped setting crown with huge notches for even better grip.
 The main points of attractions here are the applied Arabic numerals with four block-shaped indices at 12, 3, 6 and 9 hours, as well as nicely finished leaf-shaped hour and minute hands.
 All these elements are treated with white Superluminova that ensures superb legibility in all conditions.

 Compared to less expensive models in this chapter, the Startimer collection features an even more elaborate shape of its stainless steel case with brushed surfaces accented by strips of beveled and polished metal.
 The stock strap, too, looks great: unless you particularly hate the way it feels, it won’t require you a change for something more premium during the first year of ownership.

 As for water resistance rating, at 100 meters it is adequate to the task of protecting the mechanism from the elements.

 7. Glycine Airman SST 12 Blue Dial (ref.
 GL0073): $995 (MSRP)

 The Airman is for a person who wants something more unique than your standard B-Uhr.
 Offering styling from the 70s with its distinct 43 mm case and a high-quality mesh bracelet that comes with it, the SST 12 also features a simple calendar and whole three 24-hour time zones with day/night indication.